2016 HERO AWARD – YOUTH

 At the age of 6, Ryan Hreljac was inspired to raise money for digging wells and providing clean water in developing countries.
 His first-grade teacher presented a list of needed supplies in Africa, encouraging Hreljac to earn the money by performing household chores and raising funds in his community.
 In January 1999, his first well was built near a primary school in northern Uganda.

 Since Ryan was first honored by World of Children in 2003, he has helped motivate youth to become more engaged in the world water crisis through public speaking events in more than 40 countries.
 He has helped to educate students around the world about the importance of clean water and encouraged students to become active, responsible citizens of the planet.
-Ryan’s Wells Foundation recently completed their 1000th well and has helped over 300,000 children live healthier lives since 2003.
+Ryan’s Wells Foundation now has more than 1,000 wells and has helped over 300,000 children live healthier lives since 2003.